 - The bucket should have logging enabled.

-The database is something that is used in most of the web services.
-Thus, it is crucial for you to make sure that your database follows the security standards.
-A single flaw in your service in the cloud can cause you a data breach.
+Databases are used in most web services.
+Thus, you must make sure that your database follows the security standards.
+A single flaw in your cloud service can cause you to have a data breach.

 - The backup retention time should be set to more than a week.